 We start our study of allele-specific phenomena by first focusing on analyses of individual events that occur within single experimental dataset.
 We then analyze the coordination between binding and expression in a pair wise fashion using direct correlation.
 Lastly, we investigate higher order coordination of allele-specific binding and expression using a regulatory network framework that will allow us to study the agreement between multiple regulatory interactions and target expression simultaneously.

 We summarize the results of the AlleleSeq pipeline applied to the RNA-Seq data and ChIP-Seq data for GM12878 in Table 4.
 In the upper half of the table we present the results for all the autosomes and in the lower half for chromosome X (with the all the transcription factor combined).
 We observe that approximately 19.4% of autosomal detectable GENCODE genes exhibit allele-specific expression (this is the fraction of genes that were expressed at sufficient levels and contained at least one heterozygous SNP within an exon of an annotated transcript for that gene).
 We similarly find that 21.6% of heterozygous SNPs within splice-junctions of genes also show allele-specific expression.
 Similarly, we find that 9.3% of autosomally expressed novel TARs show allele-specific expression, we expect this number to be lower than genes as novel TARs correspond to exons of genes.
-For the transcription factors the fraction of detectable autosomal binding sites that exhibit allele-specific behavior varies between 1% (for cMyc and NfκB) and 4% (for Pol II and JunD).
+We found that for genes that contained two or more heterozygous SNP showing allele-specific behavior, greater than 81% of the time all the SNPs would show consistent ASE from the same allele (significantly greater than expected by chance), some of the exceptions could be due to allele-specific alternate splicing.
+For the transcription factors the fraction of detectable autosomal binding sites that exhibit allele-specific behavior varies between 2% (for cMyc) and 11% (for Pol II).
 A possible explanation for the difference between binding and expression allele specificity is that even though these ChIP-Seq datasets have been sequence quite deeply (see Table 1), in order to have comparable power with the RNA-Seq data one would need to sequence an order or magnitude or two further.
 The number of overlapping sequence reads in binding site peaks for ChIP-Seq data depends on the efficiency of the antibody used and for most ChIP-Seq datasets we do not have sufficient read-depth within a binding site as compared to the read-depth within exons of highly expressed genes.
 As expected when restricted to the autosomes, both ASE for genes and novel TARs and ASB for all the transcription factors and polymerases are evenly divided between the maternal and paternal alleles.